dansleboby/ZoomPHP-sdk/docs/Api/SIPConnectedAudioApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Unique identifier of the account.
+$account_id = 'account_id_example'; // string | Unique identifier of the account.
 To list Call-out enabled countries to a Sub Account, provide the account ID of the Sub Account in the `accountId` path parameter.
 To list Call-out enabled countries of a Sub Account, provide the account ID of the Sub Account in the `accountId` path parameter.
 To list Call-out enabled countries of a Master Account, provide `me` as the value of the `accountId` path parameter.

 try {
     $result = $apiInstance->listInternalCalloutCountries($account_id);